braingeneers/sims-web/benchmarks.md

+# Benchmarks

+These are more notes at the moment then actual benchmarks...

-# Inference only on the same expression vector on first 1% of rnh027_log1p_only.h5ad on Nov 2023 MacBook M3 Pro w/18GB
+## Inference only on the same expression vector on first 1% of rnh027_log1p_only.h5ad on Nov 2023 MacBook M3 Pro w/18GB

 Batch Size = 1